1.4.27 Harmful Sexual Behaviour

 Children's Social Care Services and the Police will convene a Strategy Discussion or Meeting in relation to the to the child/young person alleged to have displayed problematic/harmful sexual behaviour and / or the child victim where there is reasonable cause to suspect that either child has suffered or likely to suffer Significant Harm, for example because of concerns about the parents' ability to protect the child / young person victim from further harmful sexual behaviour.

-Children and young people with problematic or harmful sexual behaviour who are returning to the community following a custodial sentence or time in secure accommodation also require consideration through these procedures.
+Children with problematic or harmful sexual behaviour who are returning to the community following a custodial sentence or time in secure accommodation also require consideration through these procedures.
 It is advised that a Strategy Discussion should be held to consider the:

 - Issues of child and public protection, including a clear understanding and description of any alleged incident;